ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-28-ecommerce-development-on-php-framework-our-experience-of-building-crisstal-eye-website.md

 PHP has gained high popularity as a web development tool these days.
 In particular, PHP frameworks have been receiving a lot of attention.
 Using a PHP framework provides certain benefits to a website owner.
 To name a few:

-- PHP frameworks are easy for beginners – they come with certain libraries and helpers, so you won’t have to find 3rd party resources additionally;
+- PHP frameworks are easy for beginners – they come with certain libraries and helpers, so you won't have to find 3rd party resources additionally;
 - Faster development and faster fixes;
 - Lower development and maintenance cost;
 - Compatibility with other [web applications](https://www.issart.com/en/services/details/service/web-development), operating systems and programming languages;
 - PHP frameworks enable high level of customization.

-This all sound attractive in theory, but what’s on practice?
-Let’s focus on our experience of building an eCommerce project – [CrISStal Eye website](http://crisstaleye.com/) where users can obtain license for using our time tracking system in their organization (or for their personal needs).
+This all sound attractive in theory, but what's on practice?
+Let's focus on our experience of building an eCommerce project – [CrISStal Eye website](http://crisstaleye.com/) where users can obtain license for using our time tracking system in their organization (or for their personal needs).

 ### Which framework to choose?

-In one of our previous posts we’ve discussed various PHP frameworks that can be used for [eCommerce website development](http://www.issart.com/blog/php-framework-ecommerce-website-development/).
+In one of our previous posts we've discussed various PHP frameworks that can be used for [eCommerce website development](http://www.issart.com/blog/php-framework-ecommerce-website-development/).
 So, the choice can be different in every particular project – depending on the goals, conditions, team skills, etc.
 To develop CrISStal Eye website we have decided to utilize [Symfony framework](https://symfony.com/).
 Why?

 - It is a flexible technology enabling various customizations based on your project needs;